Vamp

 Dear Son,

 If you are reading this letter than that means only one thing, I am no longer alive.
 I am sorry son.
 I really wanted to see you on this day.
 You are a man now, Vamp.
 I can hope you turned out to be as strong and handsome as your father.
 Yes, that photograph is of myself and your father, Vamp.
-Your father’s name was Count V. Dram and yes, the V. stands for Vamp, which is short for vampire.
+Your grandfather’s name was Count V. Dram and yes, the V. stands for Vamp, which is short for vampire.
 You are a vampire my son.
 Please don’t deny your heritage.
 Be proud of who you are.
 We are not bad vampires.
 We do not suck blood from people as some may believe.
 We are good vampires.
 Good vampires suck life into others and help others, just like what you did at the airport for that little girl today, Vamp.
 How did I know that, Vamp?
 I know everything about you, Vamp.
 I know that if you weren’t at the airport today, that little girl would have died.
 You saved her life, Vamp.
 I also know that you are planning on becoming a doctor.
 You will make a wonderful surgeon, Vamp.
 Just remember that you are a good vampire and we suck the life into people, not take it out.

 Love,